Koch Brothers Exposed: Koch Industry response

 Citing articles in Newsweek and The Washington Post which it says debunk the allegations of Koch's involvement with the Wake County school board issue, the second statement asserted "No candidate in the Wake County School Board election received funds or support from any Koch family member or the company's political action committee, KochPAC".
 Quoting community activist Joey Stansbury, Newsweek offered the explanation that "What's being portrayed in the larger media is erroneous.
 It was disaffected, disillusioned parents in the community", who sought to rectify the "logistical problems and inequities caused by the busing program", and that outside groups only played a minor role in the process.

 Responding to the claims that high incidence of cancer in Crossett is attributable to the waste products generated and dispersed by the Georgia-Pacific mill operating nearby, a third statement by Koch expresses sympathy for the sufferers, while rejecting all claims that the mill's operation is connected to their plight.
 The statement points out, among several other criticisms of the film's coverage of the topic, that the primary source's claims against the company "were rejected as part of a class-action" before being "voluntarily withdrawn" in 2011, adding, "There is simply no basis, factual or legal, for his assertions."
 The statement reiterates in various ways that the mills's "emissions are approved and monitored based on both state and federal regulatory permits."
 The later statement issued by Koch after the film's release alleged further that "... the individuals in Mr. Greenwald's video have undisclosed, ulterior financial or other motives in attacking us; and that the allegations about us have been reviewed and dismissed by the regulators in the past."
-Later, it was pointed out that Ashley County had cancer rates at or below the age-adjusted levels for the area.

 Film re-release

-On May 20, 2014 Robert Greenwald and Brave New Films re-released Koch Brothers Exposed.
-The film continues where the original film left off, by looking into how the Koch Brothers sponsored the decision in Citizens United v.
+On May 20, 2014 Robert Greenwald and Brave New Films re-released Koch Brothers Exposed.The film continues where the original film left off, by looking into how the Koch Brothers sponsored the decision in Citizens United v.
 FEC, and how they have used it to broaden their hold on American politics.

 The new edition features interviews with Senator Harry Reid, who has been increasingly concerned about the Kochs and their excessive influence on Congress.

 The film also looks at how Koch money has funded efforts to reduce the minimum wage in 25 states.
 To put this in context, the film contains the story of Erica Johnson, a working single mother from Los Angeles trying to get by on minimum wage—often scraping by with nickels earned from collecting recycling.
 The film also asserts that David H. Koch and Charles Koch are worth an estimated $82 billion in 2014 and believe that the minimum wage creates a culture of dependency.